ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.canbus/README.md

 ### 1.1.5 (WIP)
 * (crycode-de) Added checks for duplicate parser IDs
 * (VeSler) Russian translation updates
+* (crycode-de) Use inline sourcemaps for the adapter build files to make remote debugging work

 ### 1.1.4 (2021-04-30)
 * (crycode-de) Added license information to import of well-known configurations